Russian Doll seasons 1-2 (blu-ray TV series review).

-Oddly, with the second season, there is a quantum leap twist when Nadia finds herself inhabiting her mother’s pregnant body much of the time and occasionally seeing they separate in the same place.
-Her mother, Lenora (actress Chloë Sevigny) is a real washout but pregnant with Nadia but she is a clue into finding out what happened to some Budapest gold stolen by the Nazi in World War Two as her own grandmother.
-Occasionally, Nadia returns to the present but I’m not sure how she’s doing that, other than getting on a train is the key.
+Interestingly, the second season introduces a quantum leap twist when Nadia finds herself inhabiting her mother’s pregnant body much of the time, occasionally seeing them separate in the same place.
+Her mother, Lenora (played by Chloë Sevigny), is a real mess but is pregnant with Nadia.
+This situation provides a clue to uncovering what happened to some Budapest gold stolen by the Nazis during World War II, as her own grandmother was involved.
+Occasionally, Nadia returns to the present, though it’s unclear how she does this—perhaps the key lies in getting on a train.

-Alan, meanwhile, doesn’t appear until episode 4 of the second season, appearing in Germany’s East Berlin as his mother, Dr. Zaveri (actress Lillias White) in a plan to get under the wall, although she/he seeks a more conventional means to get into West Berlin.
-In many respects, this sub-plot tends to secondary to Nadia’s adventures but enough to indicate what is happening to his life at the same time.
+Alan, meanwhile, doesn’t appear until episode four of the second season, when he finds himself in East Berlin as his mother, Dr. Zaveri (played by Lillias White), who is attempting to cross under the Berlin Wall.
+However, she/he seeks a more conventional way to get into West Berlin.
+In many respects, this subplot is secondary to Nadia’s adventures but provides insight into Alan’s life during this time.

 GF Willmetts